gtrogers/goodwin/README.md

 ## Installation

 This library is very new and likely to change a lot.
-But if you're like to try it you can add this to your `project.clj`
+But if you would like to try it you can add this to your `project.clj`

 `[goodwin "0.2.0-SNAPSHOT"]`